mapbox/mapbox.js/API.md

 _Arguments_:

-1. A GeoJSON feature object
+1. A properties object from a GeoJSON feature object

 _Returns_: